arju88nair/projectJHuntBot/README.md

 # PCScrapy
 Currently an API structure done using scrapy for culminating news from different sources and curating them

+**Installation**

+Require python3
+All other requirments are in the txt file

+> pip3 install requirments.txt

 Part of Project Culminate